paraabhi/Facial-Recognition/README.md

 # Facial-Recognition
-A model which detects faces and recognizes and label them.
+I have used face recognition library which detects faces and recognizes and label them.